ghx312/CRYPTO/CryptoHack/Elliptic Curve Cryptography/ECC_Notes.md

 __Reduction/Trapdoor Function__

-The hardness of ECC comes from its reduction where,
+The hardness of ECC comes from its reduction, where,

 Given points $Q, P$ find $n$ such that $Q = [n]P$

 __Identity Element__

-The identity element of an elliptic curve is point O, where
+The identity element of an elliptic curve is the point O, where

 $P + O = P$